 Hierarchical Adversarially Learned Inference with Negar Rostamzadeh

-In this webinar, we propose a novel hierarchical generative model with a simple Markovian structure and a corresponding inference model.
+In this TechTalk, we propose a novel hierarchical generative model with a simple Markovian structure and a corresponding inference model.
 Both the generative and inference models are trained using the adversarial learning paradigm.
 We demonstrate that the hierarchical structure supports the learning of progressively more abstract representations as well as providing semantically meaningful reconstructions with different levels of fidelity.

 Furthermore, we show that minimizing the Jensen-Shanon divergence between the generative and inference network is enough to minimize the reconstruction error.
 The resulting semantically meaningful hierarchical latent structure discovery is exemplified on the CelebA dataset.
 There, we show that the features learned by our model in an unsupervised way outperform the best handcrafted features.
 Furthermore, the extracted features remain competitive when compared to several recent deep supervised approaches on an attribute prediction task on CelebA.